a5nika/Agentic-Sustainability-Framework-for-CSR-/README.md

 # AI-Powered-RAG-Framework-for-Corporate-Sustainability-Reporting
  Developed a RAG framework with pre-call (pitch deck generation) and post-call (call transcription, diarization, and agent  performance evaluation) phases.Used FAISS, Gemini API, and LLMs to automate insights and assess agent clarity and empathy.
-Built an interactive Streamlit interface for deployment and real-time usage.